openstack-archive/surveil/doc/source/webui/configuration/layout_configuration.rst

     * table ./directives/table.rst
     * actionbar ./directives/actionbar.rst

-    Alternatively, you can put any custom directives but layout of the WebUI can look a little off.
+    Alternatively, you can use any custom directives but layout of the WebUI can look a little off.